 - 1 Scotchbrite pad

 - 1 paste automotive wax

 Wet cleaning pad with fresh water (do not use pool water) and apply powered cleanser.
 Using gentle pressure, rub stained areas in the same direction of the existing polishing grain until stains are removed.
 Rinse with clean water.
 Use cleaner de-greaser to remove any stains.
 Thoroughly dry the stainless then apply wax.
 Let wax dry to a haze and buff to a shine with a clean dry cloth.
-Automotive waxes will provide added beauty and protection for your equipment.
+Automotive waxes will provide added beauty and protection for your pool equipment.

 Do not use steel wool or sandpaper, or mineral acids, bleaches or chlorine cleansers.